 FAQ: Repatriating Your Profits from India

 One of the most used methods of profit repatriation is through dividend payments from a subsidiary to its foreign parent entity.
-The Indian tax system makes dividend a particularly attractive method of repatriation in many situations.
+The Indian tax system makes dividends a particularly attractive method of repatriation in many situations.

-In India, the Finance Act, 2020 changed the method of dividend taxation.
+In India, the Finance Act 2020 changed the method of dividend taxation.
 Henceforth, all dividend received on or after April 1, 2020 is taxable in the hands of the investor/shareholder.
 In a case where the dividends are paid to non-resident shareholders, tax is required to be deducted at 20 percent (plus applicable surcharge and cess) subject to tax treaty benefits where a lower rate, if applicable, can be availed.